NashTech-Labs/IAM-Role_AWS-Terraform/README.md

 Firstly Go the given URL and copy the content from the terraform docs of aws_iam_roles and make changes to it according to you:

-[S3 Bucket File Content ] (https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role)
+[IAM role File Content ] (https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role)

 Now one should have a seperate directory and under that directory create one file and named it as: